22 Hidden Travel Gems That Are Way Cheaper in the Offseason

 Key West, Florida

 With its lush palm trees, sparkling water, and laid back tropical vibe, Mile Zero often feels more like a Caribbean island than part of the mainland U.S.—one of the reasons it’s such a popular winter destination.
-But the shoulder seasons of spring and fall offer plenty of warm Key West sunshine and enough Margaritaville vibes that you’ll feel like you’ve landed in a Jimmy Buffet song (making it a key stop for a quirky tour of the U.S.).
+But the shoulder seasons of spring and fall offer plenty of warm Key West sunshine and enough Margaritaville vibes that you’ll feel like you’ve landed in a Jimmy Buffet song.

 In addition to classic Key West sites such as the Butterfly Conservatory, Hemingway House Tour, and Shipwreck Museum, Key West is also the launch point to visit the Dry Tortugas National Park, only accessible by plane or boat, with an unbelievably unique coastal environment and some of the country’s best snorkeling along America’s only living barrier reef.
 Stay at the historic Casa Marina Key West, a Waldorf Astoria Resort, for an indulgent escape nestled among palm trees at the Key’s largest private beach.
 Try your hand at sand sculpting workshops, kayak eco-tours, and fishing charters.
 Rates start at just $205, more than half off peak winter prices.